Samkhyakarika: Commentaries

 There are three known commentaries on the Samkhyakarika.
 The earliest commentary is the Gaudapada-bhashya, written by Gaudapada.
 The Tattvakaumudi is a commentary written by Vacaspati Misra.
 The Yuktidipika, whose author is unknown, is also a notable commentary on the Samkhyakarika.
 Medieval era manuscript editions of the Yuktidipika were discovered and published in the mid 20th-century.
+Gerald James Larson notes two other commentaries on the Samkhyakarika, the Matharavrtti and the Jayamangala (likely before 9th-century).

 Translations

-The was translated into Chinese in the sixth century CE.
+The was translated into Chinese in the sixth century CE by Paramartha.
 In 1832, Christian Lassen translated the text in Latin.
 H.T.
 Colebrooke first translated this text into English.
 Windischmann and Lorinser translated it into German, and Pautier and St. Hilaire translated it into French.

 Authorship and chronology

 Samkhya is an important pillar of Indian philosophical tradition, called shad-darshana, however, of the standard works of Samkhya only three are available at present.
 These are: Samkhya Sutras attributed to the founder of Samkhya, Kapila; Tattva Samasa, which some authors (Max Muller) consider prior to Samkhya Sutras, and Samkhyakarika authored by Ishvara Krishna.
 Ishvara Krishna follows several earlier teachers of Samkhya and is said to come from Kausika family.
 He taught before Vasubandhu and is placed following Kapila, Asuri, Panchashikha, Vindhyavasa, Varsaganya, Jaigisavia, Vodhu, Devala and Sanaka.